aletheia-foundation/aletheia-admin/ROADMAP.md

 * [Website issues](https://github.com/aletheia-foundation/aletheia-foundation.github.io)
 * [Whitepaper issues](https://github.com/aletheia-foundation/whitepaper)

-## Milestone: MozFest and  - October 27th 2017

-Kade has applied to run a presentation at MozFest.
-At very least he will be at MozFest to help out anyway so he can talk to people about Aletheia.

 ## Milestone: Minimum Viable Product (MVP) 1st January 2018

 Aletheia's bare bones realase of a client that you can upload to a decentralised database and download from a decetralised database.